tarof429/stuckathome/linux/README.md

 - To see what packages were installed, run `dnf history`.
 You can undo package installs this way by running `dnf history undo <id>.

+To check if there are any package updates, run `checkupdates`.

 ## Shells

 The list of shells available on a system is listed in /etc/shells.